zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 `WARNING: z/OSMF is not trusted by the API Mediation Layer.`

-To allow `apiml_cm.sh` to run, it should be sufficient to give CONTROL access for the user of `IRR.DIGTCERT.LIST` (needed for a SITE certificate) and UPDATE access for the user of `IRR.DIGTCERT.LISTRING`, but in some cases (for example, you have already created a certificate), you might have to permit the user CONTROL access to `IRR.DIGTCERT.**`.
+To allow `apiml_cm.sh` to run, give CONTROL access for the user of `IRR.DIGTCERT.LIST` (needed for a SITE certificate) and UPDATE access for the user of `IRR.DIGTCERT.LISTRING.
+In some cases, for example, if you have already created a certificate, you might have to permit the user CONTROL access to `IRR.DIGTCERT.**`.

 **Follow these steps:**